kwilliams1987/SE-ShipSystemsManager/README.md

 	*  It's external door will unlock
 	*  The door between the two rooms will remain disabled (it's still counted as in a depressurized zone)
 *  The depressurized room's lights remain in alert state until the decompression is fixed.

+## Debugging
+If you're having issues with the script, you can check the Programmable Block debug output.
+You can also add a Text Panel to the current Grid with `function=debug lcd` in it's Custom Data for more verbose information.